rbribeiro/delta/README.md

 # Installation
 You just need to clone/download this folder and change the .html file of your choice.
 Notice that they have different templates.

+# Screenshots
+To be done.

+# Usage
+To be done.

 # License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.